anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-We have successfully logged into osTicket.
+I have successfully logged into osTicket.
 </p>
 <br />